eujuliu/eujuliu/README.md

 ## Hi, i'm Julio 👋.
-I'm a **Web Developer** (Unemployed)
+I'm a **Web Developer**

-I'm a Web Developer and currently, i don't have a job but i'm search for one, i have knowledges in HTML, CSS, JavaSript and TypeSript.
-I can do projects with React.js, Next.js, React Native and i do stylize this projects with Tailwind, Sass, Styled-components and/or CSS Modules.
+I'm a Front-end Developer, i have knowledges in HTML, CSS, JavaScript and TypeScript, and with this knowledges i can develope website with React.js and/or Next.js or create native application for IOS and Android with React Native.
+I can too style websites/apps with SASS, Styled-components and/or CSS Modules.

 #### 🛠 Tools
  - HTML